 Lower Your Crypto Taxes

-Take these steps to lower your crypto taxes this year (confirm with your accountant).
+Take these steps and you could lower your crypto taxes this year (as always, confirm with your accountant or a tax expert about whether these tips apply to your situation).

 In the US, you can erase your capital gains tax burden by donating crypto to a nonprofit.